General enquiries: 0800 326 5559

 • Reaching out to others reduces isolation.

-• Talking and sharing enable people to cope.
+• Talking and sharing addiction experiences enable people to cope.

 Where physical dependencies exist, it’s important for patients to be under a doctor’s supervision.
-Under clinical staff, a detox is made comfortable and withdrawal symptoms are reduced.
+With sufficient clinical support, a detox is made comfortable and withdrawal symptoms are reduced.

 Psychological therapies provide strategies for people to manage their thoughts and feelings around alcohol and drinking habits.